 But it’s not over yet.
 Not only do you have to put all those words to paper, but you also have to optimize them for search engines.

 Keywords?
 Oh, right.
-Amidst the creative process, this is often the last thing you think of.
+Amid the creative process, this is often the last thing you think of.
 Then you wind up stuffing in some clunky buzzwords before publishing, taking away from your overall message.

 Unfortunately, any well-versed marketer will tell you that adding keywords post-writing isn’t going to get you those organic rankings.
 That’s because search engines want to see you naturally helping your audience.
 They want the keywords to come just as naturally— but the truth is, they don’t always!